 Amy* was diagnosed with breast cancer at age 35.
 She underwent chemotherapy treatment and had a radical hysterectomy.
 When treatment options were on the table, her sexual health simply wasn’t even part of the conversation.

-“The oncologist or surgeon focus on keeping you alive, on killing off cancer.
-They tell you what they perceive you need to know to do this.
-Issues with vaginal health were just not a concern - the only concern of my oncologist gynaecologist was risk of cancer, nothing else.”
+“The oncologist and surgeon focus on keeping you alive, on killing off cancer,” says Amy.
+“They tell you what they perceive you need to know to do this.
+Issues with vaginal health were just not a concern - the only concern of my oncologist gynecologist was risk of cancer, nothing else.”

-“I was informed about the cancer process, about what patients need and about the side effects.
-But if I knew about the stuff that’s "not in the brochure", there’s no way I would have proceeded with radiation and chemo treatments like I did.”
+“I was informed about the cancer process, about what patients need and about the side effects,” she says.
+“But if I knew about the stuff that’s ‘not in the brochure,’ there’s no way I would have proceeded with radiation and chemo treatments like I did.”

-Bec’s treatment led to early onset of menopause, a super common side effect.
+Like many cancer survivors, Amy’s treatment led to early onset of menopause, a super common side effect.

 In fact, around two-thirds of all women who are under the age of 50 when they are diagnosed with breast cancer will go through menopause because of their treatment, according to the Cancer Council.

 However, most of them don’t only experience the well-known menopausal symptoms like low desire, night waking, mood swings and hot flashes.
 Many female cancer survivors who have experienced this say sexual dysfunction due to vulvovaginal atrophy (VVA) is one of the worst side effects.